|Maintenance Notice - PDF Generation|

 In release 8.1.2, in order to support Complex Event Processing, template developers need to be able to designate certain facts as events, and rules authors need to change the way that the DRL is generated when a fact is designated as an event.

-So the fact model was enhanced to include events, and the fact model dialog now includes a Create Event button.
+So the fact model has been enhanced in release 8.1.2 to include events, and the fact model dialog now includes a Create Event button.
 An event has the following fields:

 - An optional list of Properties.